TahmidU/mosaic/README.md

 **Make sure you run `yarn` to install the necessary dependencies for the project.**

 To run the local development server use `yarn dev`.
 To run Storybook use `yarn storybook`.
 To run all the Jest React Testing Library tests run `yarn jest`.

+Alternatively, you can click on one of the demos above without needing to setup anything.
+The webapp is deployed on Vercel.

 ## Tools & tech